cosc2336-ds-alg/assg02/README.md

 is already in the set, but it will add the item that it doesn't have from the other set if it is missing.
 Note that you are required to reuse `addItem()` here in your implementation of `operatorUnion()`.
 The result of doing this is the union of the two sets.

-You should be able to pass all of the tests in the first unit test with this algorithm.
-Also if you have done things correctly in your `operatorUnion()` function, you can uncomment all of the next 3 unit tests that test the union operator on empty sets and other edge conditions.
-Hopefully if your implementation is complete and correct, all of these will be passing.
-If not you will need to debug your algorithm and fix your union operator.
+Note it is required that the `otherSet` be passed in as a reference parameter.
+This is done for performance reasons.
+But since the `otherSet` should not be modified when the union operation is performed, it should be passed in as a `const` parameter.

 Once you are satisfied with your work, add and commit your work on the `operatorUnion()` function and push them to the `Feedback` pull